Nobel Prize in economics awarded to David Card, Joshua Angrist and Guido Imbens | DW | 11.10.2021

 A total of 89 individuals, mostly from the US, have won the award since its commencement in 1969.

-The prestigious award comes with a 10-million-krona ($1.1 million or €988,000) cash prize and a gold medal.
+The prestigious award comes with a 10-million krona ($1.1 million; €988,000) cash prize and a gold medal.
 It is the last of the Nobel Prizes to be announced and comes after awards for medicine, physics, chemistry, literature and peace.

 This is a breaking news story and will be updated as more details become available.